You data will never be profiled for advertising or marketing purposes. Its sole purpose is to give coaches more information about their players.

-SURPASSPORT provides software and data storage services to clubs & schools to support their child protection, data privacy and player welfare duties, and in doing so, extends access to athletes (or their parents) for communication and scheduling.
-Wellbeing, workload and activity summaries are shared with athlete (or parental) consent with clubs & schools for the purposes of informing coaching decisions and player welfare.
+Surpass Sport Systems Ltd. (SURPASSPORT) provides software and data storage services to clubs & schools to support their safeguarding, data privacy and player welfare duties, and in doing so, extends access to athletes (or their parents) for communication and scheduling. wellbeing, workload and activity summaries are shared with athlete (or parental) consent with clubs & schools for the purposes of informing coaching decisions and player welfare.

 Data Controller Agreement

 Last modified on and effective as of 15th February 2018.

 These Data Privacy and Controller Terms, including their appendices (the “Terms”) will be effective and replace any previously applicable data privacy and controller terms as from the Terms Effective Date (as defined above).